Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 The data can be inferred as follows:

-So far, we have seen how we can split the market into various regimes.
+So far, we have seen how to split the market into various regimes.

 But the question of implementing a successful strategy is still unanswered.
 If you want to learn how to code a machine learning trading strategy then your choice is simple: